Energy and Climate Change (EC)

 Electricity Usage per Year (in Kilowatt hour)

-The total electricity usage of Rajamangala University of Technology Phra Nakhon (RMUTP) during June 2023 to May 2024 is 7,292,000 kWh.
+The total electricity usage of Rajamangala University of Technology Phra Nakhon (RMUTP) during June 2024 to May 2025 is 7,264,284.28 kWh.
 On the five main centers (campuses) areas of RMUTP, electricity is used for lighting, cooling, heating, office’s and laboratory’s appliances.
-The total university’s population is 17,549 and hence, the electricity usage per person in all campuses is 415.5 kWh.
+The total university’s population is 12,592 persons, hence, the electricity usage per person in all campuses is 579.8 kWh.

 Ratio of renewable energy production divided by total energy usage per year

-The solar cell system installed on the rooftops of various buildings at the North Phra Nakhon Center (Left), and the Thewet Center (Right), Rajamangala University of Technology Phra Nakhon
+The solar cell system installed on the rooftops of various buildings at the North Phra Nakhon Center (Top left), the Thewet Center (Top right) , the Phra Nakhon Commercial Center (Bottom left) and the Chotiwet Center (Bottom right), Rajamangala University of Technology Phra Nakhon

 Ratio of renewable energy production divided by total energy usage per year